stanford-centaur/smt-switch/README.md

 The tests currently use C-style assertions which are compiled out in Release mode (the default).
 To build tests with assertions, please add the `--debug` flag when using `./configure.sh`.

 # Python bindings
-To compile python bindings, use the `--python` flag of `configure.sh`.
+First make sure that the `scikit-build` repository has been pulled for the CMake modules - use `./contrib/setup-skbuild.sh`.
+Then, to compile python bindings, use the `--python` flag of `configure.sh`.
 By adding the flag `--py2`, you can ask CMake to use `python2`; however, this is not tested with CI.
 The python bindings require [Cython](https://cython.org).
 You can install Cython with `pip`.
 Note that by default, it uses `python3`, so be sure to install the `python3` version: `python3 -m pip install Cython`.
 If you're building the python bindings in a setting where you don't care too much about runtime speed (e.g. for CI), you can add the option `--install-option="--no-cython-compile"` to the end of the Cython installation command to install it faster.
 After configuring with python bindings, run `make` in the build directory as usual.
 The Python extension module will be `build/python/smt_switch.so`.
 To install this in your python environment, you can run `python3 -m pip install -e ./python` from the `build` directory.

 ## Testing python bindings
 Python bindings are tested with [pytest](https://docs.pytest.org/en/latest/).
 This can be installed using `pip` and is automatically installed if you use the `setup.py` install from the `build` directory.
 To run all tests, simply run `pytest ./tests` from the top-level directory.
 Note, running `pytest` alone might unnecessarily run tests in dependencies located in subdirectories.
 To run a particular test, use the `-k test_name[parameter1-...-parameter_n]` format, e.g. `pytest -k test_bvadd[create_btor_solver]`.